mspnp/aks-secure-baseline/09-aks-cluster.md

 1. Deploy the cluster ARM template.

-   > 🛑 Alteratively, you could set these values in [`azuredeploy.parameters.prod.json`](./azuredeploy.parameters.prod.json) file instead of the individual key-value pairs shown below.
+   > _Alteratively 🛑_, you could set these values in [`azuredeploy.parameters.prod.json`](./azuredeploy.parameters.prod.json) file instead of the individual key-value pairs shown below.
 You'll be redeploying a slight evolution of this template a later time in this walkthrough, and you might find it easier to have these variables captured in the parameters file as they will not change for the second deployment.

    ```bash
    # [This takes about 20 minutes.]